Last update: 1 week ago

 How to Clean Conservatory Roof Glass

 - Prepare a solution.
 Fill in your bucket with lukewarm water, but don’t overfill it.
-You want to minimize the chance of spilling, so fill it to the middle of the bucket.
-Put some of the conservatory cleaning solutions into the water.
-On the box of the detergent, you may find instructions about the amount and how many litres of water you’ll need.
+You want to minimise the chance of spilling, so fill it up to the middle.
+Put some of the conservatory cleaner into the water.
+On the box of the detergent, you may find the instructions about the method for mixing the solution.
 Note that if you don’t follow the instructions, you probably won’t achieve the desired effect.

-- Set your telescopic pole.
-Attach both the squeegee and the brush on both of the sides of the telescopic pole.
+- Set your equipment.
+Attach both the squeegee and the brush on the telescopic pole.
+Follow the instructions because the assembling method is different for the various pole types.
 Place the ladder at the appropriate side of the conservatory (If you’re going to use one).
 Put your helmet on.

-- Wash the glass window.
-Dip the brush side of the telescopic pole into the bucket.
-Climb the ladder (or if you’re using long enough telescopic pole skip the ladder) and gently brush the window surface.
+- Wash the window glass.
+Dip the brush into the bucket with the cleaning solution.
+Climb the ladder (or if you’re using long enough telescopic pole skip the ladder) and scrub the glass surface, but be careful not to apply too much pressure.

-- Wipe the glass window.
-Switch into using the squeegee.
-Swipe away the foam starting from one side reaching the other side.
+- Wipe with the squeegee.
+Clean off the foam with the squeegee starting from the top of the roof moving downwards.
 Repeat until the surface is free of foam and there are no more stubborn spots.

 - Clean the frames.
-If you have purchased a PVC cleaner for the frames we suggest you clean them when you’re done with the windows.
-Use either a cloth or a suitable cleaning tool depending on the type of PVC cleaning solution.
-Let your windows air-dry for best results.
+If you have purchased a PVC cleaner for the frames we suggest you clean them when you’re done with the window panes.
+Use either a mop attachment for the pole or another suitable cleaning tool depending on the type of PVC cleaning solution.
+Let your windows air-dry for and enjoy clean conservatory roof.

 A Few Tips for Advanced Specialists

-- Avoid cleaning the roof when the sun is very bright because the glass windows will dry too quickly and there may be some water drop marks left.
+- Avoid cleaning the roof during a very hot day under the scorching sun because the cleaning solution will dry too quickly and there may be some water drop spots left on the surface.

-- Always make sure the tools and detergents you use are meant for windows.
+- Always make sure the tools and detergents you use are meant for window treatment.

-- Never use abrasive detergents, as they will damage the surface (baking soda is abrasive too).
+- Never use abrasive detergents and tools, as they will damage the surface.

 - Don’t attempt cleaning the conservatory roof on rainy days.